MichaelRoth42/Juicy-Blog-Stuff/content/english/post/2022-08-26-power-platform-security-levels.md

 ---
-title: Power Platform Path To An Environment
+title: How to solve a 'can't see the environment' issue in Power Platform - with cheatsheet
-description: This blog describes the different threshold level of security you need to know about, if you want to give (or deny) users access to data in an environment
+description: This blog describes how to solve the issue when users can't see an environment
 date: 'Thu, 01 Sep 2022 11:22:51 +0000'
 images:
 - images/blog/title-path-to-an-environment.png